chuangcaleb/wtsa/_poosts/Film Reviews/Maleficent: Mistress of Evil – Film Review.md

 ---
-title: "Maleficent: Mistress of Evil – Film Review"
 category: Film Reviews
-# custom_css: showman
 date: 2019-11-12
 ---

+# Maleficent: Mistress of Evil – Film Review

 Watched it two weeks ago and posted a story review for it but I think it’s neater in the long run to have a post.